 The "Skillful Means" class is a requirement for this program

-See the following pages of the Nyingma Institute web site for more information on courses.
+Please browse the Nyingma Institute web site for more information on courses and workshops.

 Volunteers receive room and board at the Nyingma Institute, and classes at no cost as well as a monthly stipend of $150.00.
 Applicants accepted for the Program begin with a two-week trial period; thereafter, a six month commitment is recommended (shorter periods can be arranged).